Chisolm headshot 250x375

 The Raymond John Wean Foundation

-Peterson is Senior Director of Programs and Operations at The Raymond John Wean Foundation.
-In her role she provides thought partnership in planning and leading implementation teams for critical, Foundation-wide projects, including grantmaking and capacity building innovation.
-Prior to joining The Raymond John Wean Foundation, Peterson was a Program Officer at the Nord Family Foundation in Lorain County, Ohio and also served as the Aging Services Administrator for the City of Cleveland Department of Aging.
+Fallon is Senior Director of Programs and Operations at The Raymond John Wean Foundation.
+In her role she provides thought partnership in planning and leading implementation teams for critical, foundation-wide projects, including grantmaking and capacity building innovation.
+Prior to joining The Raymond John Wean Foundation, Fallon was a Program Officer at the Nord Family Foundation in Lorain County, Ohio and also served as the Aging Services Administrator for the City of Cleveland Department of Aging.

-Peterson is a Certified Health Education Specialist (CHES) and certified in the Ohio Senior Health Insurance Information Program (OSHIIP).
-Peterson holds a bachelor of science in chemistry degree from Hampton University and a master of science in health promotion and education degree from the University of Cincinnati.
+Fallon is a Certified Health Education Specialist (CHES) and certified in the Ohio Senior Health Insurance Information Program (OSHIIP).
+She holds a bachelor of science in chemistry from Hampton University and a master of science in health promotion and education from the University of Cincinnati.
 In addition, she was an Exponent Philanthropy 2020 Next Gen Fellow and a Rockwood Virtual Art of Leadership for Philanthropic Leaders Fellow.

 Jennifer Chubinski, PhD, Immediate Past Chair